-AUT:103 Survey of Auto Technology 1.5 cr.
+AUT:103 Survey of Auto Technology

 This course is designed to introduce the student to a variety of tasks and skills commonly used in the automotive technology repair field.
 Topics will include basic maintenance and electrical service, engine performance service, brake, tire & wheel service and gasoline engine operation and repair.
 (59.4 Lab Hrs.)